 In short, it is Kaepernick’s lack of intelligence that is keeping him out of the NFL – and he is leader of the kneeling movement, which should tell you everything you need to know about it.

 The reason no one has said such things is because the intolerant Left would automatically label that person as a “racist” in this highly charged and oversensitive world – even though race has absolutely nothing to do with the assessment.

-Nike was added to the 15-51 Indicator™ in 2011 as “the market” underwent dramatic changes in the aftermath of the 2008 crash.
+Nike was added to the 15-51 Indicator™ as “the market” underwent dramatic changes in the aftermath of the 2008 crash.
 It was added to maintain a connection to the Dow Jones Industrial Average and to properly cover similar market segments.
-And it has done very well for the 15-51i portfolio, gaining 222% over the seven-plus year term.
+And it has done very well for the 15-51i portfolio.
 But the decision to feature Kaepernick in a national (and perhaps global) marketing effort is too confounding for me to overcome – especially after witnessing the dramatic drop in NFL ratings as a result of the anthem kneeling epidemic.

 I’m not interested investing in management that makes those kinds of irrational decisions.

 When upper management does something you hate, like Elon Musk’s ridiculous behavior of late, it’s time to liquidate and move on.
 They’re like a cheating partner; after the dirty deed is done it’s impossible to trust them again, or to look at them the same way.
 It’s time to go separate ways at the earliest convenience.
 Heck, there are plenty of fish in the sea.
 No sense in staying with one that stinks to you.